BlockchainCommons/GordianSigner-macOS/README.md

 * [GordianCosigner for Android](https://github.com/BlockchainCommons/GordianSigner-Android)
 * [GordianCosigner for iOS](https://github.com/BlockchainCommons/GordianSigner-Catalyst)

+Some of Cosigner's functioanlity has been superceded by the newer Gordian SeedTool app:

+* [Gordian SeedTool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) — An app for storing seeds and for signing PSBTs with those seeds

+However, they both remain useful reference apps for demonstrating the use of Gordian Principles and Blockchain Commons specifications.

 ## Gordian Principles

 **Gordian Cosigner** is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes: